SecOpsPete/threat-hunting-scenarios/insider-data-exfil/README.md

-# 🔍 Threat Hunting Lab: Suspicious Insider Exfiltration Attempt
+# 🔍 Suspicious Insider Exfiltration Attempt

 ## 🧭 Investigation Scenario
 **Context:** An employee named *John Doe*, recently placed on a performance improvement plan (PIP), displayed hostile behavior.
 Management suspects John may attempt to steal proprietary company data.
 As a security analyst, my goal was to investigate John’s actions on his assigned device (`pvr-hunting`) using Microsoft Defender for Endpoint (MDE).